Last modified: August 21, 2022

 CRUD in SQL vs NoSQL

-Comparing common CRUD operations in SQL (relational databases) and MongoDB (a NoSQL document store) helps understand the differences between relational and non-relational databases.
+Comparing common CRUD operations in SQL (relational databases) and MongoDB (a NoSQL document store) provides valuable insights into the fundamental differences between relational and non-relational databases.
+Understanding these differences is crucial for developers and database administrators when designing and implementing data storage solutions tailored to specific application requirements.

 CRUD Operations Comparison